CS Universitatea II Craiova: Complexul Sportiv Ion Oblemenco

 In the first season of its existence Universitatea II Craiova played all the home matches on the second ground from the Ion Oblemenco Sports Complex, near Ion Oblemeco Stadium.

 Stadionul Oltenia

 The promotion to Liga III was corroborated with the demolition of the stadium, fact that determined the move of the first squad from Ion Oblemenco Stadium to Extensiv Stadium and the move of the second team from Ion Oblemenco Sports Complex to Oltenia Stadium in Ișalnița, with a capacity of 2,000 seats.

 Stadionul Extensiv

 In 2016 CS Universitatea Craiova moved its official home matches to Municipal Stadium in Drobeta-Turnu Severin, action that caused the move of the satellite from Ișalnița back to Craiova, this time on Extensiv Stadium with a capacity of 7,000 seats.

 On 10 November 2017 the reconstructed Ion Oblemenco Stadium was inaugurated with a friendly match between CS Universitatea Craiova and SK Slavia Prague.
 After this event, the first squad moved back to Ion Oblemenco Stadium and the second team remained for its official matches on Extensiv Stadium.

+Parc Stadium

+The team previously played its home matches at Stadionul Extensiv in Craiova, but due to the stadium’s poor condition it relocated to Parc Stadium in Caracal.
+During the 2023–24 season, Universitatea Craiova II was dissolved, but was later reactivated and re-entered competition in Liga III from the following season.